cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

 <br> A virtual network named VNet1 that has a subnet named Subnet1
 <br> A public IP address named PubIP1
 <br> A load balancer named LB1
-You create a network security group (NSG) named NSG1.
+<br> You create a network security group (NSG) named NSG1.
-To which two resources can you associate NSG1?
+<br> To which two resources can you associate NSG1?
 Each correct answer presents a complete solution.
 Select all answers that apply.
   + [ ] LB1
   + [x] NIC1